marco262/my_wiki/data/dnd/equipment/adventuring-gear.md

 ## Mess Kit

 This tin box contains a cup and simple cutlery.
-The box clam ps together, and one side can be used as a cooking pan and the other as a plate or shallow bowl.
+The box clamps together, and one side can be used as a cooking pan and the other as a plate or shallow bowl.

 ## Oil